monikashea/TZCooccurrence/README.md

 Shapefiles:
 - Grids.zip: Zipped folder with shapefiles for each of the Grids used in the analysis (1000m, 1200m, 1500m, 2000m, 2500m, 3000m, 3750m, 4285m, 5000m, 6000m, 7500m, 30km)
-- mean_FS_TZ4_PolygonZones.zip: Zipped folder with the shapefile of the TensionZone polygon
+- mean_FS_TZ4_PolygonZones.zip: Zipped folder with the shapefile of the Tension Zone polygon
-- WI_HARN_mask.zip: Zipped folder with the boundary of Wisconsin
+- WI_HARN_mask.zip: Zipped folder with the shapefile of the boundary of Wisconsin

 Data files:
 - all_trees_pred_12Aug2019.csv: Data of witness tree observations on Wisconsin PLS survey corners and quarter corners.
 Includes X and Y coordinates (crs = 3070) and SP_new (which is the species identity of the witness trees, with differentiated results for the trees identified to the genus level; see Shea et al. 2021, Journal of Vegetation Science, for details)